fouadalabady/admin.osint/docs/code-quality.md

 This document outlines our approach to code quality, standards for the codebase, and instructions for managing and fixing common issues.

-## Overview
+## Introduction

-We maintain high code quality standards to ensure our builds are error-free, especially when deploying with Coolify.
+We maintain high code quality standards to ensure our builds are error-free, especially when deploying with Vercel.
 Our approach includes:

 1. **Static Analysis** via ESLint and TypeScript
 2. **Formatting Standards** via Prettier